 For pre existing condition, it’s important to purchase a policy within 10 days of your deposit.

-The best would be flying to Florence, however, if you plan on visiting other parts of Italy you might fly to one city and return from a different one.
+If you plan on visiting other parts of Italy you might fly to one city and return from a different one.
 We provide a complimentary consulting with your pre or post travel plans.
 Don’t hesitate to ask us.

 PRE AND POST IDEAS